 - really savor the homemade stuffing you only get once a year

 - cherry pie is delicious, but is the second slice really going to leave you feeling psyched to run tomorrow?
-I dunno, maybe it’s your super food!
+Usually, the answer is we’re eating a bit unconsciously

 It’s really just a small mindset shift, to remember you can think about all that beautiful food in a positive way.
 It doesn’t have to mean weight gain or stress.